+ Cai: AI Action Layer for macOS | Free & Open Source

 How is Cai different from other tools?

 Clipboard managers store and organize what you copy — Cai acts on it.
 And unlike ChatGPT or other AI tools that require switching to a separate app, Cai works directly on your selected text in any app, without breaking your flow.
-It's an AI text action layer that runs locally on your Mac by default.
+It connects to your tools — create GitHub issues or Linear tickets without leaving your workflow.
+It's an AI action layer that runs locally on your Mac by default.

 Why does Cai need Accessibility permissions?